fatihdurmaz/Biometric-Authentication/README.md

 # Biometric Authentication with SwiftUI

+This repository demonstrates how to implement biometric authentication (Face ID/Touch ID) in a SwiftUI application.
+It provides a step-by-step guide to integrate biometric authentication into your app, including setting up permissions, checking device capabilities, and handling the authentication process.

 1. **Adding Necessary Permissions to Info.plist**

    Add the NSFaceIDUsageDescription key to your Info.plist to request permission for using Face ID.
 This description explains to the user why biometric authentication is necessary.